Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 Contributing and issues/bugs
 ==============================

 We have made every attempt to ensure the quality of the data and code in this repository.
 However, inevitably, there will be issues with the data or code.
-If you find an issue, please raise an issue on the GitHub repository https://github.com/Komanawa-Solutions-Ltd/komanawa-nz-depth-to-water/issues.
+If you find an issue, please raise it directly with us.
+Or following public release by raising an issue on the GitHub repository https://github.com/Komanawa-Solutions-Ltd/komanawa-nz-depth-to-water/issues.
 If you would like to contribute to the code or data, please fork the repository and submit a pull request.
 While we would like to commit to maintaining this dataset in the future, we are a small team and may not have the resources to do so.
 If you would like to become a longer term contributor to this dataset, please get in touch.

 Limitations
 =============